fabianparra/reVue/README.md

 - Added validation for post detail
 - Added routing and refetch for header logo
 - Added like posts array, route and toggle

+### Final Adjustments

+- Liked posts gallery
+- Fix like toggle
+- Clear out liked posts
+- Added mobile navigation for liked posts

+### Publish

+- Deployed server to Heroku
+- Deployed app to firebase static hosting

+## To Improve

+- Mobile views and scrolling
+- Refetch not always updates the content in the ui
+- Refetch does not always updates viewed posts state
+- Show bigger image in modal